Victoria-Pinzhen-Liao/Functional-Programming/README.md

-# Principles of Functional Programming [WIP]

 ## About

 :octocat: GitHub: All of the example code are in this [repo (link)](https://github.com/Victoria-Pinzhen-Liao/Functional-Programming)

-:page_facing_up:  blog link: https://purrgramming.life/cs/os/parallel    :star:
+:page_facing_up:  blog link: https://purrgramming.life/cs/programming/fp/intro/   :star:

 -------------------------------------------